-- On July 16, 2021 the Company announced the successful placement of a new \$300 million bond, with a 4-year tenor and priced at 12% fixed semi-annual coupon (the "New Bond").
-The proceeds from the New Bond issue will be used to refinance \$175 million of the currently outstanding \$180 million bond, to refinance \$7.2 million of existing subordinated debt, to partly finance the Acquisition announced July 12, 2021 and for general corporate purposes. - On July 27, 2021 the Company announced that the proposals for the conditional refinancing of the existing bond (the "Old Bond") as well as necessary waivers for the issuance of the New Bond and other financial matters relating to the Old Bond have been approved by the Bondholders voting on the proposals. - On July 30, 2021 the Company announced the issuance and settlement of the initial issue of the New Bond in the amount of \$111.5 million.
-Proceeds from this initial issue will be used to pay a portion of the purchase price of the Acquisition and have been placed into escrow subject to release following the satisfaction of conditions precedent to completion of the Acquisition.
-Also on this date the Company entered into an agreement with Nemesia S.à.r.l. ("Nemesia") (a private company ultimately controlled by a trust the settlor of which is the Estate of the late Adolf H. Lundin) to underwrite the planned \$30 million rights offering in the coming months referred to in the Company's news release of July 12, 2021. - Upon the successful closing of the Acquisition, the interest in Sarsang block effective as of January 1, 2021: - (i) adds immediate incremental participating interest production of approximately 5,000 bopd of light crude oil (36-38 API); - (ii) is expected to double ShaMaran's Q2 2021 average net production, exceeding 20,000 bopd, following the completion of the processing facility expansion at Swara Tika field by mid-2022; and - (iii) enhances ShaMaran's oil reserves through the addition of high API and low sulphur oil that achieves a low discount to Brent.
+- The Company announced on July 12, 2021 that it signed an agreement with a subsidiary of TotalEnergies S.E. for the TEPKRI Acquisition.
+The TEPKRI Acquisition has an effective date of January 1, 2021.
+The Company intends to finance the TEPKRI Acquisition through the issue of new debt, new equity, a vendor 12 month loan and by utilizing the Company's cash balance. - On July 16, 2021 the Company announced the successful placement of a new \$300 million bond, with a 4-year tenor due July 2025 and priced at 12% fixed semi-annual coupon (the "2025 Bond").
+The proceeds from the 2025 Bond issue will be used to refinance \$175 million of the currently outstanding \$180 million bond, to refinance \$7.2 million of existing subordinated debt, to partly finance the TEPKRI Acquisition announced July 12, 2021 and for general corporate purposes.

+- On July 27, 2021 the Company announced that the proposals for the conditional refinancing of the existing bond (the "2023 Bond") as well as necessary waivers for the issuance of the 2025 Bond and other financial matters relating to the 2023 Bond were approved by the bondholders voting on the proposals. - On July 30, 2021 the Company announced the issuance and settlement of the initial issue of the 2025 Bond in the amount of \$111.5 million.
+Proceeds from this initial issue will be used to pay a portion of the purchase price of the TEPKRI Acquisition and have been placed into escrow subject to release following the satisfaction of conditions precedent to completion of the TEPKRI Acquisition.
+Also, on this date the Company entered into an agreement with Nemesia S.à.r.l. ("Nemesia") (a private company ultimately controlled by a trust the settlor of which is the Estate of the late Adolf H. Lundin) to underwrite the planned \$30 million rights offering in the coming months referred to in the Company's news release of July 12, 2021. - Upon the successful closing of the TEPKRI Acquisition, the additional interest in Sarsang block: - adds immediate incremental participating interest production of approximately 5,000 bopd of light crude oil (36-38° API); - (ii) is expected to double ShaMaran's Q2 2021 average net production, exceeding 20,000 bopd, following the completion of the processing facility expansion at Swara Tika field by third quarter of 2022; and - (iii) enhances ShaMaran's oil reserves through the addition of high API and low sulphur oil that achieves a low discount to Brent.